sedol1339/files/abstracts.md

     - This view enables us to optimize the dropout rate (Bayesian dropout)

 Montúfar, G., Pascanu, R., Cho, K., & Bengio, Y. (2014).
 On the Number of Linear Regions of Deep Neural Networks. arXiv, 1402.1869.
 Retrieved from https://arxiv.org/abs/1402.1869v2

+Neyshabur, B., Tomioka, R., & Srebro, N. (2014).
+In Search of the Real Inductive Bias: On the Role of Implicit Regularization in Deep Learning. arXiv, 1412.6614.
+Retrieved from https://arxiv.org/abs/1412.6614v4

 Ozair, S., & Bengio, Y. (2014).
 Deep Directed Generative Autoencoders. arXiv, 1410.0630.
 Retrieved from https://arxiv.org/abs/1410.0630v1